Baysgarth School

+Admissions

 Baysgarth is a community school administered by North Lincolnshire Council.
 Since 2006 the school has had a specialism in technology.
 School curriculum includes GCSEs, NVQs and ASDAN courses.

 The school previously had a partnership with Brigg Sixth Form (which includes Sir John Nelthorpe School and The Vale Academy) to offer a wider range of sixth form courses over the three school sites.
 However Baysgarth School is no longer part of this consortium.

+History

+Grammar school

+The school began in 1931 with 60 children and 3 full-time and 5 part-time teachers, known as Barton Secondary School until September 1932, when it became Barton Grammar School.

+In 1936 there was a teacher exchange, where Miss Anna Raby taught at Orange High School (New Jersey) and Miss A. McGaw taught in Lincolnshire.
+There were 323 at the school in 1952.

+The Bishop of Lincoln spoke at the speech day in early November 1960, where he praised Lincolnshire's small grammar schools.
+By 1964 the school was full.

+In 1969 former deputy head, Mary Stamp, organised a campaign to protest against comprehensive schools.
+In February 1971, Lindsey County Council decided to keep the grammar school, as it was; but Lindsey County Council was discontinued after April 1974, and the new county council chose not to keep the school.